xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 To activate the installed plugin, navigate to Account Settings in Katalon Studio and click **Reload Plugin**.
 If you want to use the plugin in console mode, refer to this document: [Use Plugins in Console Mode](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-plugins-in-console-mode).

-After reloading plugins successfully, you can start configuring the integration between Katalon Studio and qTest.

 ## Enable qTest integration